Purdue vs. Northwestern NCAA Football Odds, Plays and Insights | November 20, 2021

 Northwestern Stats and Trends

-- Northwestern has played 10 games, with three wins against the spread.

-- The Wildcats have covered the spread once this season when underdogs by 11.5 points or more (in four chances).
+- The Wildcats have covered the spread once this year when underdogs by 12 points or more (in three chances).

-- Northwestern's games this year have eclipsed the over/under five times in 10 opportunities (50%).
+- Northwestern's games this season have gone over the total in five out of 10 opportunities (50%).

-- Northwestern is 1-2 against the spread and 2-1 overall in games when it puts up more than 22.5 points.
+- Northwestern is 1-2 against the spread and 2-1 overall when the team notches more than 22.5 points.

-- When Northwestern churns out more than 359.2 yards, the team is 3-2 against the spread and 2-3 overall.
+- When Northwestern piles up over 359.2 yards, the team is 3-2 against the spread and 2-3 overall.

-- The Wildcats have turned the ball over 19 times this season, five more turnovers than the Boilermakers have forced (14).
+- This season the Wildcats have turned the ball over 19 times, five more than the Boilermakers' takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.